Module pulearn.elkanoto

 The ratio of training examples to set aside to estimate the probability

-of an exmaple to be positive.
+of an example to be positive.

 """

-def __init__(self, estimator, hold_out_ratio=0.1):
+def __init__(self, estimator, hold_out_ratio=0.1, random_state=None):

 self.estimator = estimator